 Employers’ Prescription for Affordable Drugs

-Led by PBGH, The Employers’ Prescription for Affordable Drugs, a coalition of The Purchaser Business Group on Health, National Alliance of Healthcare Purchaser Coalitions, The Erisa Industry Committee (ERIC) and Silicon Valley Employers Forum, supports policies that would require PBMs to make pricing data available to payers and compel drug companies to report and justify price increases for some medications.
+Led by PBGH, The Employers’ Prescription for Affordable Drugs, a coalition of The Purchaser Business Group on Health, National Alliance of Healthcare Purchaser Coalitions, The Erisa Industry Committee (ERIC), American Benefits Council and Silicon Valley Employers Forum, supports policies that would require PBMs to make pricing data available to payers and compel drug companies to report and justify price increases for some medications.
 The coalition also seeks to strengthen competition and remove barriers that stifle the development and use of generic drugs and biosimilars.